-- Question 1: Does the change to a specific direction provide more clarity on scope whilst still achieving the policy objectives? - Question 2: Do you agree that PSPs that are exempt from the liability requirements for fraudulent unauthorised payments under the PSRs 2017 should also be excluded from the scope of our direction requiring reimbursement? - Question 3: Does the scope of the direction give effect to its intention as outlined in the policy statement? - Question 4: Do you agree with the move to an ongoing obligation placed on indirect access providers to provide us with a list of any indirect PSP customers they provide access to annually? - Question 5: Do you agree with our proposed timeline for implementation, our assessment of key dependencies, and the feasibility of a go-live date of 7 October 2024?
+- Question 1: Does the change to a specific direction provide more clarity on scope whilst still achieving the policy objectives? - Question 2: Do you agree that we should use the definition of PSPs that operate payment accounts using the PSRs 2017 definition as a baseline as outlined above? - Question 3: Do you agree that PSPs that are exempt from the liability requirements for fraudulent unauthorised payments under the PSRs 2017 should also be excluded from the scope of our direction requiring reimbursement? - Question 4: Do you agree with the move to an ongoing obligation placed on indirect access providers to provide us with a list of any indirect PSP customers they provide access to annually? - Question 5: Do you agree with our proposed timeline for implementation, our assessment of key dependencies, and the feasibility of a go-live date of 7 October 2024?